CityofToronto/bdit_triplinker/README.md

 fixed fleet of vehicles operated by drivers with regular work shifts (as with eg. taxi companies).

+## Installation

+### Dependencies

 ## Project Status

 ## License

-`bdit_triplinker` is licensed under the GNU General Public License v3.0 - see the `LICENSE` file.
+Triplinker is licensed under the GNU General Public License v3.0 - see the `LICENSE` file.